torquentpopsicle/fieldbook-be/README.md

 - Add new endpoints by creating new route files
 - Modify data by editing JSON files
 - Extend functionality by adding new services
 - Test individual components in isolation
+- Maintain consistent code formatting with Prettier